RigsOfRods/docs.rigsofrods.org/source/gameplay/controls-config.md

 ## Intro

-Rigs of Rods is a simulator which strives for maximum reallism, and hence you need an appropriate controller, such as a wheel for land vehicles and joystick for aerial or marine vehicles.
+Rigs of Rods is a simulator which strives for maximum realism, and hence you need an appropriate controller, such as a wheel for land vehicles and joystick for aerial or marine vehicles.

 Input is configured by editing configuration file [input.map](#config-file-inputmap) or by using the [Input Mapping Tool](#configuring-controls-with-the-input-mapping-tool).
 In-game configuration of controls is not implemented yet.